 The lavish Antiquarium

-Soak up the atmosphere in a beer hall: There’s a beer-drinking opportunity for all weathers in Munich – beer gardens on a sunny day and beer halls when it rains.
-These cosy halls are social spots, serving their own brews on shared tables, with local dishes available to soak up the beer.
-The Hofbräuhaus is the most famous, where tourists mix with Lederhosen-wearing gents to drink beer in litre steins and snack on pretzels from waitresses in dirndls while a Bavarian band plays.
-Come in the daytime if you want it quieter or join the party at night.
-Or for a more low-key, local feel try the Paulaner, Augustiner or Schneider halls instead.
+There’s a beer-drinking opportunity for all weathers on a weekend in Munich – beer gardens on a sunny day and beer halls when it rains.
+These cosy halls are social spots, serving their own brews on shared tables along with local dishes.
+The Hofbräuhaus is most famous, where tourists mix with Lederhosen-wearing gents to drink beer in litre steins and snack on pretzels from waitresses in Dirndls while a Bavarian band plays.
+Come by day if you want it quiet or join the party at night.
+Or for a more low-key, local feel try the Paulaner, Augustiner or Schneider halls.

 Beers in the Hofbräuhaus

-Go fantasy car shopping at the BMW Welt and Museum: Munich is the headquarters of car giant BMW, and they’ve built a couple of attractions for car fans out at their site near the Olympic Park.
-First there’s the BMW Welt, a kind of giant car showroom with the latest models, concept cars and some historic favourites on display.
+Munich is the headquarters of car giant BMW, and they’ve built a couple of attractions for car fans at their site near the Olympic Park.
+First there’s the BMW Welt, a giant car showroom with the latest models, concept cars and some historic favourites on display.
 It’s free to look around, but if you want to find out more you can pay to go into the BMW Museum in a separate building across the road.
 Even if you’re not hugely into cars, the buildings’ striking modern architecture is worth checking out – and there’s even a Michelin-starred restaurant on site.

 Inside the BMW Welt

-Visit the city’s art museums: Munich is a great city for art lovers – it has it’s own art museum district known as the Kunstareal.
-This is home to museums covering Greek, Roman and Egyptian art.
-But best-known are the three Pinakothek art museums.
-There’s the Alte Pinakothek for Old Masters, the Neue Pinakothek for 18th- and 19th-century European art, and the Pinakothek der Moderne for contemporary art and design.
-So you can choose your favourite period and dip in for a taste of their wide-ranging collections.
+Munich is a great city for art lovers with it’s own art museum district known as the Kunstareal.
+It’s home to museums covering Greek, Roman and Egyptian art.
+But best-known are the three Pinakothek art museums – the Alte Pinakothek for Old Masters, the Neue Pinakothek for 18th- and 19th-century European art, and the Pinakothek der Moderne for contemporary art.
+So you can choose your favourite period and dip into their wide-ranging collections.

 The Pinakothek der Moderne entrance hall